Current Students

 Nicole DeFelicis (MS in Criminal Justice & Criminology, 2021)

-Nicole, a former research assistant, completed her Master's of Science in Criminal Justice and Criminology (MCJC) in 2021.
+Nicole, a former research assistant, completed a capstone project in 2021.
 She is currently working as a legal processing specialist for Orange County Department of Human Resources.